spacepy/dbprocessing/docs/scripts.rst

 In a given directory, make symlinks to all the newest versions of files into another directory

-.. option:: config The config file
+.. option:: config

+   The config file

-.. option:: --verbose Print out verbose information
+.. option:: --verbose

+   Print out verbose information

-.. option:: -l, --list Instead of syncing list the sections of the conf file
+.. option:: -l, --list

+   Instead of syncing list the sections of the conf file

-.. option:: -f, --filter Comma separated list of strings that must be in the sync conf name (e.g. -f hope,rbspa)
+.. option:: -f <filter_list>, --filter <filter_list>

+   Comma separated list of strings that must be in the sync conf name (e.g. ``-f hope,rbspa``)

 .. warning:: There's no documentation on the config file